helixyte/everest/docs/tutorial/building.rst

 6. Adding persistency

 With the application running, we now turn our attention to persistency.
-:mod:`everest` uses a *repository* to load and save resources from and to a storage backend.
+:mod:`everest` uses a :term:`repository` to load and save resources from and to a storage backend.
 To use a filesystem-based repository as the default for our application, we could use the following ZCML declaration:

 .. code-block:: text